-Data owners have the ability to control access on each level: they can make that level public, limited to specific people (direct access), or contingent on fulfilling a set of requirements.
+Data owners have the ability to control access to their datasets at each of the above levels – making access at a certain level public, limited to certain users, or contingent on fulfilling a set of requirements.

-At this point, take the time to understand whether you will be eligible for "data" access to the dataset, and what preliminary steps you may need to take.
+At this point, take the time to understand whether you will be eligible for a certain level of access to the dataset, and what preliminary steps you may need to take.
 If the dataset has requirements, click Apply next to any requirement to see what sort of information you will need to provide to gain approval.

 Usage rules are restrictions placed on the way you can use this data once you've gained access.
 For example, data exports may be restricted to certain compute environments, and/or require administrator approval.
 While no action is required when you first apply for access a dataset, it's helpful to understand these restrictions to better understand what limitations, if any, they might pose to your research.

 Learn more in the usage restrictions documentation.

 To apply for access to datasets hosted by a Redivis organization, you will first need to Join the organization.